Johoshua/urban-dictionary-entry-collector/README.md

 $ node download.js data/a.txt
 ```

-This will attempt to download the first 10 definitions for each word in the list into a file call `data/b.txt`.
+This will attempt to download the first 10 definitions for each word in the list into a file `data/a.txt`.
 Data is stored in [NeDB databases][nedb], but you should be able to easily update `download.js` to output whatever format you need.

 ### `gen_csv.py`